langmead-lab/monorail-external/README.md

 Reference indexes + annotations are already built/extracted for human (HG38, Gencode V26) and mouse (GRCM38, Gencode M23).

-For human HG38, `cd` into the path you will use for the `$RECOUNT_REF_HOST` path in the example runner script and then run this script from the root of this repo:
+For human HG38, `cd` into the path you will use for the `$RECOUNT_REF_HOST` path in the `singularity/run_monorail_container.sh` runner script and then run this script from the root of this repo:

 `get_human_ref_indexes.sh`